• Skip to main content

 But first we must define a backtest procedure and think about a baseline that we can use to compare our results.

+We also decided to use an in-sample period and out-of-sample period.
 This enables us to run an optimization during the in-sample segment and then test it on the cleaner out-of-sample data.

 For a benchmark, we decided to compare our results to the average return for every stock in the sample with a corresponding holding period.